Hadoop and Data Analytics

 So, what is Big Data?

 According to Gartner, the definition of Big Data reads, “Big data is high-volume, high-velocity and high-variety information assets that demand cost-effective, innovative forms of information processing that enable enhanced insight, decision-making, and process automation.”
 Big Data analytics find insights that help organizations make better business decisions.
-Simply stated it’s a large collection of data, both structured and unstructured, generated from different devices and application which is growing rapidly every year.
+Simply stated it’s a large collection of data, both structured and unstructured, generated from different devices and applications which is growing rapidly every year.

 So, what’s the history behind Hadoop?